Biden, Trump to make final appeals ahead of crucial midterms - WTOP News

 “There’s never been a time in my career where we’ve glorified violence based on a political preference,” the president said.

-Meanwhile, a Sunday evening Trump rally in Miami, a reference to Nancy Pelosi prompted changes of “Lock her up!” — a stark reminder of the nation’s deep divide.
+Meanwhile, a Sunday evening Trump rally in Miami, a reference to Nancy Pelosi prompted chants of “Lock her up!” — a stark reminder of the nation’s deep divide.

 Trump was campaigning for Florida Sen. Marco Rubio’s reelection, but also focused on his own political future.
 After telling a crowd in Iowa last week that he’s “very, very, very probably” going to run for president again, he again teased the possibility on Sunday and encouraged supporters to watch his Ohio rally.